wp-plugins/active-directory-integration/readme.txt

 == Changelog ==

 = 1.1.4 =
+* Change: Moved class BulkSyncBackADIntegrationPlugin() from syncback.php to BulkSyncBackADIntegrationPlugin.class.php (Recommendation by nic0tin.
+Issue #0075.)

+= 1.1.4 =
 * ADD: Option to (re-)enable lost password recovery.
 (Feature Request by Jonathan Shapiro.
-Issue #00074.)
+Issue #0074.)
 * CHANGE: Only set role of user if the role already exists in WordPress.
 (Issue #0051)
 * CHANGE: Now using POST instead of GET in Test Tool, so user and password are not shown in server log files (Change Request by Aren Cambre.
 Issue #0054.)
 * CHANGE: The roles in Role Equivalent Groups are now always stored in lower case.
 (Issue #0055)